 As the students waited in line to model for their photos, I and an intern, ran through a list of powerful questions and recorded their responses.

 When we added these next to the images, the dean was stunned.
 They represented the program beautifully while adding authenticity to the statements.
 Going forward, he insisted that we get quotes from any of the students we used in our brochures.

 How to Get Good Interview Quotes

-Marketing materials always benefit from quotes, especially when they capture heart.
-I have combined by skill sets from freelance writing and marketing to create a list of question types that always get a good response.
+Content marketing materials always benefit from quotes, especially when they capture the heart.
+I have combined my skill sets from freelance writing and content marketing to create a list of question types that always get a good response.